JulieZhn/newyork-dropout-rate/README.md

 I created several tabels with the columns I want from the big datasets, and then I put the table into Datawrapper to make the map and charts.

 **New Learnings**:
+I enhanced my skills in dataset searching, data collection, data visualization with Datawrapper, and coding with HTML file to hold webpage.

+**Improvements I could make**:
+If I got more time, I might can find some more complete datasets with both nationwide and citywide data over the recent 10 years.
+I could also talk to more education experts in the city and NYC public school press office to get more city-specific information in education.